 2. Resistance Training 2-3 Times a Week

 This is the only intervention that truly builds muscle back.
-Walking alone won't suffice.
+Walking alone won't be enough.
 You need load:

 - Progressive overload: Increase weight every two weeks if possible.